Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 \subsection{Introduction}

-The main goal of this section is to study the ``$p$-adic Nearby Cycles'' sheaves $\mathbf{R}\nu_*{\O}_{X^\diam}^+$ and $\mathbf{R}\nu_*{\O}_{X^\diam}^+/p$ for a rigid-analytic variety $X$ and versions with more general ``coefficients'' including $\O^+/p$ vector bundles in the $v$-topology, and sheaves of the form $\O^+_{X^\diam}/p\otimes \F$ for a Zariski-constructible sheaf $\F$ (see Definition~\ref{defn:zc}).
-These complexes turn to be very close to complexes of coherent sheaves that makes it possible to study {\'etale} cohomology groups of rigid-analytic varieties using (almost) coherent methods on the special fiber.
+The main goal of this section is to study the ``$p$-adic Nearby Cycles'' sheaves $\mathbf{R}\nu_*{\O}_{X^\diam}^+$ and $\mathbf{R}\nu_*{\O}_{X^\diam}^+/p$ for a rigid-analytic variety $X$.
+We also study other versions with more general ``coefficients'' including $\O^+/p$-vector bundles in the $v$-topology, and sheaves of the form $\O^+_{X^\diam}/p\otimes \F$ for a Zariski-constructible sheaf $\F$ (see Definition~\ref{defn:zc}).
+These complexes turn out to be almost coherent; this makes it possible to study {\'etale} cohomology groups of rigid-analytic varieties using (almost) coherent methods on the special fiber.

-Before giving precise definitions, let us explain the main motivation to study these sheaves and their relation with \'etale cohomology of rigid-analytic varieties in the simplest case of the ``nearby cycles'' of the sheaf $\O_{X-\et}^+/p$.
-In \cite{Sch1}, P.\,Scholze proved (\cite[Theorem 5.1]{Sch1}) that the \'etale cohomology groups $\rm{H}^i(X, \mathbf F_p)$ are finite for any smooth, proper rigid-analytic variety $X$ over an algebraically closed $p$-adic non-archimedean field $C$.
-There are two important ingredients: the almost primitive comparison theorem that says that $\rm{H}^i(X, \O_{X_\et}^+/p)$ are {\it almost} isomorphic to $\rm{H}^i(X, \bf{F}_p) \otimes \O_C/p$, and the almost finiteness of $\rm{H}^i(X,\O_{X+\et}^+/p)$.
+Before giving precise definitions, let us explain the main motivation to study these sheaves and their relation with \'etale cohomology of rigid-analytic varieties in the simplest case of the ``nearby cycles'' of the sheaf $\O_{X_\et}^+/p$.
+In \cite{Sch1}, P.\,Scholze proved (\cite[Theorem 5.1]{Sch1}) that \'etale cohomology groups $\rm{H}^i(X, \mathbf F_p)$ are finite for any smooth, proper rigid-analytic variety $X$ over an algebraically closed $p$-adic non-archimedean field $C$.
+There are two important ingredients: the almost primitive comparison theorem that says that $\rm{H}^i(X, \O_{X_\et}^+/p)$ are {\it almost} isomorphic to $\rm{H}^i(X, \bf{F}_p) \otimes \O_C/p$, and the almost finiteness of $\rm{H}^i(X,\O_{X_\et}^+/p)$.

-The proof of the almost finiteness result in \cite{Sch1} uses properness of the space $X$ in a very elaborate way; namely, he constructs some ``good covering'' of $X$ by affinoids and then shows that there is enough cancelation in the \v{C}ech-to-Derived spectral sequence associated with that covering.
-We note that the second page of this spectral sequence has all terms being not almost finitely generated, but mysteriously there is enough cancellations in this spectral sequence so that the terms on the $\infty$-page turn out to be almost finitely generated.
-We refer to \cite[\textsection 5]{Sch1} for the details of this proof.
+The proof of the almost finiteness result in \cite{Sch1} uses properness of $X$ in a very elaborate way; first, the proof constructs some specific ``good covering'' of $X$ by affinoids and then shows that there is enough cancelation in the \v{C}ech-to-Derived spectral sequence associated with that covering.
+We note that all terms of the second page of this spectral sequence are not almost finitely generated, but mysteriously there is enough cancelation so that the terms of the $\infty$-page become almost finitely generated.
+We refer to \cite[\textsection 5]{Sch1} for details.

-Our main goal is to give a more geometric way to prove that almost finiteness result.
-Instead of constructing some explicit ``nice'' covering of $X$, we separate the problem into two different problems.
+Our main goal is to give a more geometric and conceptual way to prove this almost finiteness result.
+Instead of constructing an explicit ``nice'' covering of $X$, we separate the problem into two different problems.
 We choose an admissible formal $\O_C$-model $\X$ of $X$ and consider the associated morphism of ringed topoi

 that induces the morphism

 where $\X_0\coloneqq \X\times_{\Spf \O_C} \Spec \O_C/p$ is the mod-$p$ fiber of $\X$.
 Then one can write

 so one can separately study the ``nearby cycles'' complex $\bf{R}t_*\O_{X_\et}^+/p$ and its derived global sections on $\X_0$.